miles-akio/ProfitPredictor/README.md

-# ProfitPredictor ~ Linear Regression: Predicting Restaurant Profits
+# ProfitPredictor ~ Predicting Restaurant Profits

 This project implements **Linear Regression with one variable** using **Gradient Descent** to predict restaurant profits based on population data.
 The goal is to estimate potential monthly profits for new locations, based on existing data from other cities.